finity69x2/fan-percent-button-row/info.md

 Provides a means to program 3 preset speed percentage settings for fans selectable from a Lovelace button row.

+## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in

 This element is completely theme-able to provide a match to the "fan-control-entity-row" to provide a consistent look for the different elements in your Lovelace frontend

 <b>Configuration Examples:</b>